-Power Poles Image
+Power From The Power Poles

 My Grandfather Amasa Oliver Netzley was 68 years old when I was born; some would say this is retirement age.
 I was 22 years old when he sold his Almond orchard farm and moved into a house in the city.
 He, however, promptly planted a bunch of almond trees in the back yard.